AY2526S1-CS2103T-F09-2/tp/docs/UserGuide.md

 * `list` followed by `cancelLesson 6` cancels the 6th person's upcoming lesson if the 6th person is a student with a scheduled lesson.
 * `find Betsy` followed by `cancelLesson 1` cancels the lesson of the 1st person in the results of the `find` command if they are a student with a scheduled lesson.

+Command box has this output when you run this command: `cancelLesson 2`

 ![img_18.png](img_18.png)

 ### Clearing all entries : `clear`